 Covid, Fiona and food inflation have motivated our club to increase our donation to $5000.

-From left to right: Club President Bill Muirhead, Food Bank Volunteer Lia Kreffer-LeClair, Donations Chair Scott McKenzie, National President Cameron Kemp, Kinsmen/Eastlink TV Bingo Committee members Allan MacQuarrie and Daryl Wood.
+From left to right: Club President Bill Muirhead, Food Bank Volunteer Lia Kreffer-LeClair, Donations Chair Scott McKenzie, National President Cameron Kemp, Kinsmen/Eastlink TV Bingo Committee members Allan MacQuarrie and Darryl Wood.

 After a Covid related hiatus, the New Glasgow Chicken BBQ returned in 2022.
 We sold 1200 chicken dinners on our newly acquired gigantic propane fired barbecues and made profit of over $5000.